-For the first quarter of 2018, Revenue included \$78.0 million of fair value unrealized loss through the profit and loss (FVTPL).
-The unrealized loss or gain on assets arises from interest rate changes.
+For the first quarter of 2018, Revenue included \$78 million of FVTPL realized and unrealized losses on assets arise from interest rate changes.
 Excluding FVTPL losses, Revenue was up slightly from the first quarter of 2017 as a result of increased premium and fee income.
-Empire Life reported first quarter common shareholders' net income of \$38.7 million for 2018, compared to \$50.2 million for first quarter 2017.
+Net income was lower compared 2017.
 The earnings for the first quarter of 2018 included growth from expected profit on in-force business in the Individual Insurance product line and higher experience gains in Individual Insurance and Employee Benefits product lines.
 The first quarter of 2017 included gains realized from management actions in the Individual Insurance product line.
 These gains were not realized in the first quarter of 2018.

-For the fourth quarter of 2017, Revenue included \$265.1 million of FVTPL realized and unrealized gains on assets from interest rate changes.
+For the fourth quarter of 2017, Revenue included \$265 million of FVTPL realized and unrealized gains on assets from interest rate changes.
 Excluding FVTPL gains, Revenue was up slightly from fourth quarter 2016 as a result of fee income and investment income.
 Net income was lower relative to 2016 primarily as a result of lower gains in the Individual Insurance product line partly offset by improved operating performance in the Wealth Management product line.
 The Individual insurance business has realized significant gains in other quarters in 2017 and 2016 primarily attributable to improved stock market conditions, a favourable update of policy liability assumptions for the Individual Insurance business and management actions to improve asset/liability matching in 2017 and 2016.

-For the third quarter of 2017, Revenue included \$213.9 million of FVTPL realized and unrealized loss on assets from interest rate changes.
-Excluding FVTPL loss, Revenue was slightly higher than the third quarter of 2016 as a result of fee income and investment income.
+For the third quarter of 2017, Revenue included \$214 million of FVTPL realized and unrealized losses on assets from interest rate changes.
+Excluding FVTPL losses, Revenue was slightly higher than the third quarter of 2016 as a result of fee income and investment income.
 Net income was higher relative to 2016 due to higher profit from lower hedging costs and from improved operating performance in the Employee Benefits product line.
-The Individual insurance business has realized higher gains in other quarters in 2017 and 2016 primarily attributable to improved stock market conditions, a favourable update of policy liability assumptions for the Individual Insurance business and management actions to improve asset/liability matching in 2017 and 2016.
+The Individual Insurance business has realized higher gains in other quarters in 2017 and 2016 primarily attributable to improved stock market conditions, a favourable update of policy liability assumptions for the Individual Insurance business and management actions to improve asset/liability matching in 2017 and 2016.

-For the second quarter of 2017, Revenue included \$161.8 million of FVTPL realized and unrealized gains on assets from interest rate changes.
+For the second quarter of 2017, Revenue included \$162 million of FVTPL realized and unrealized gains on assets from interest rate changes.
 Excluding FVTPL gains Revenue was substantially the same as 2016.
 Net income was benefitted from improved health claims in the Employee Benefits product line.
 Earnings on surplus increased primarily due to improved results from Empire Life's hedging program due to stable Canadian stock prices in 2017 compared to rising Canadian stock prices in 2016.
 Empire Life realized significant management action gains in the Individual Insurance line as a result of improved matching of assets and liabilities during the first quarter of 2017 and during 2016.

-For the first quarter of 2017, Revenue included \$83.5 million of FVTPL realized and unrealized gains on assets from interest rate changes.
+For the first quarter of 2017, Revenue included \$84 million of FVTPL realized and unrealized gains on assets from interest rate changes.
 Net income included higher profit from the Wealth Management business primarily from higher fees in the segregated fund product line and investment experience gains from the fixed interest annuity line.
 Empire Life continues to improve its matching of assets and liabilities in the Individual Insurance product line by increasing its investment in real estate limited partnership units and by making changes to its bond and equity investments.
 The improved matching position resulted in strong performance in that product line for the quarter.